saqib22/Peer-to-Peer_ChatApp/README.md

     -  To get a solid experience in using socket functions to implement a real-life protocol.
     -  To get a good understanding of how a text-based peer- networking protocol worts as well as how to impiement one.

+## Specifications

+Please refer to "specification.png" for more information.